 - Suicides are completed more successfully by physicians than by people in the general population; the result of “greater knowledge of and easier access to lethal means”.

 - Of all medical specialties, psychiatry is near the top in terms of suicide rates.

 When you consider that physicians commit suicide at a rate higher than any other profession, including the military, the sheer enormity of the statistic begins to take shape.

 Many Reasons, One Tragic Result

-The reasons physicians commit suicide are complex and not easily explained.
+The reasons doctor suicide is on the rise are complex and not easily explained.
 Simply naming the conditions that may contribute to suicide seems inadequate because they hide the excruciating pain that leads to such an extreme act.
 Psychiatrists know that contributors to suicide include: